dotlang/language/Enhancements.md

 body of the `fib` function is determined by once calling the provided block which returns the actual function to be called.
 So, on the first call to fib, this block is executed to BUILD the function body. any call afterwards will just call the created function.
 This is like: `x: int = 5;`. but instead of 5 we have a function.

 N - can I write `int x :: get_data;`?
 No. `::` is only for functions. use `=`.

 N - can I write `var x :: calculate_func`.
 No. `::` is not for building variables, its for module functions.
 You can use normal `=` operator for this.

 N - review the interface concept

+Y - special syntax sugar for default value.
+0 for int, empty for structures, ...
+`var x:int = default(int);`
+You can omit type if it can be inferred.
+`var x:int = default;`
+`var h: hash<int,int> = default;`
+`func f(h: hash<int,int> = default) {}`

+N - remove optional value for arguments. if they are optional, they will be null? if its important for caller, pass something for them. else they will be null. because if we define default value `5`, bad things will happen if we later change it to 6. this makes writing expressive code easier. lets keep it.

-? - can we make the syntax more elegant for functions defined with closure?
+Y - can we make the syntax more elegant for functions defined with closure?
 ```
 func fib(x:int) -> long =
 {